Australasian Journal of Philosophy

 The Evaluation of Submissions

 The AJP prides itself on a thorough, professional, and ethical refereeing process.
 All submissions are evaluated on their merits, and members of the editorial team strive to demonstrate high standards of honesty and integrity in selecting high quality work of general philosophical interest for publication in the journal.
-We expect referees to carry out their duties in a like manner.
+We expect referees to carry out their duties in a like manner, and we take care in curation of our panel of referees to ensure that our editorial team can secure expert and impartial advice.
+Authors can be assured that all of the referees used by AJP are peers and colleagues who are active participants in the field of research of their submission.

 To foster a fair and honest refereeing process, all Unsolicited Contributions to the AJP should be double-anonymised: neither the names nor institutional affiliations of authors are revealed to referees; likewise, referees remain anonymous to other referees and to the author in each particular case.
 Without the prior permission of the Editor, referees will not show to other people material supplied to them for evaluation.
-All published submissions have been anonymously reviewed by at least two referees.
-On occasion, the editor may call upon the advice of Editorial Board members; in such cases, the above provisions pertaining to referees also apply to Editorial Board members.
+All published submissions have been anonymously reviewed by at least two referees and a member of the Editorial Team.
+On occasion, the Editor may call upon the advice of Editorial Board members; in such cases, the above provisions pertaining to referees also apply to Editorial Board members.

 The evaluation process has up to eight sequential stages, as follows: